4amGodvzx/uav_search/to_do.md

 13. Problem about the deciding LLM : episodical hallucination
 14. (not so neccesary)Curriculum learning
 15. (Done)Warning: Set the timeout time of airsim api in test code
-16. Warning: The uav prefers to get more attraction reward rather than reach the target quickly
+16. (Done)Warning: The uav prefers to get more attraction reward rather than reach the target quickly
-17. Warning: The attraction reward scale is different in different maps
+17. (Done)Warning: The attraction reward scale is different in different maps
 18. (Done)More training logs
 19. (not neccesary)EvalCallBack()
 20. (Done) Catastrophic forgetting in RL training
+21. Whole test for Reward shaping

 # The Policies
 1. Map input: Relative location (Alt: absolute location)